apostrophecms/docs/docs/reference/modules/settings.md

 ### Requirements

-All fields must be part of the `@apostrophecms/user` schema, except `adminLocale` that will be added automatically to `@apostrophecms/user` if the `adminLocales` option is set in the `@apostrophecms/i18n` module.
+All fields added to the subforms except `adminLocale` must already exist as default schema fields of the core `@apostrophecms/user` module or be added at project level.
+`@apostrophecms/user` if the `adminLocales` option is set in the `@apostrophecms/i18n` module.

 <AposCodeBlock>